 There were four streets in the Flats.
 Unpaved.
 The “main drag” was Franklin Street (blue dot), which began on the bluff at the north end of Houston Street and ran down the slope to the west, bridged the river, and became Court House Avenue (today’s White Settlement Road).

 The other three streets were Ford (green dot), Bridge (red dot), and Eddy (yellow dot).
-Near where Ford Street ended at the Trinity people used to . . . wait for it . . . ford the river in the days before bridges.
+Near where Ford Street ended at the Trinity, in the days before bridges people used to . . . wait for it . . . ford the river there because it was shallow.

 And Bridge Street led to one of the first . . . wait for it . . . bridges over the river, a wire suspension bridge (W on map) built in 1892 and designed by . . . wait for it . . .
 Daniel M. Eddy.
 The Paddock Viaduct (P) would not be built until 1914, replacing an iron bridge at that location.